-java.lang.Object java.lang.Enum<PhysicalMemorySelector.PagingBehavior> PhysicalMemorySelector.PagingBehavior public static final PhysicalMemorySelector.PagingBehavior DIRECT
+java.lang.
+Enum<PhysicalMemorySelector.
+PagingBehavior> PhysicalMemorySelector.
+PagingBehavior public static final PhysicalMemorySelector.PagingBehavior DIRECT

 Marker for standard paging behaviors.
 Not all need be supported.
 For example, a VM running in Kernel mode might only support DIRECT.

 DIRECT

 Represents when the page is always mapped with the same virtual address as its physical address.